lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Strength 13+, Trained in Athletics

-You gain an advantage to athletics when attempting to move large objects, and you ignore the penalties to strength and dexterity from encumberence.
+You gain an advantage to athletics when attempting to move large objects, and your carrying capacity is determined as if you were one size larger.